smackjax/ezee-ajax-phpmailer/README.md

 { // User errors
     "status" : "fail",
     "data" : {
-        // Holds keys of any values that failed validation of their format "failed": {
+        // Holds keys of any values that failed and their failure message "failed": {
             "phone": "Invalid format",
             "email": "Invalid format",